Think about the last time you had a really great experience as a customer — remember the ways that experience left you feeling.

 WalkMe is a customer experience management solution for businesses that primarily interact with customers online.
 It has self-service features that empower users to find their own solutions, saving your support team time.
 It also has an extensive onboarding program so your team can get up to speed on the software quickly.

 Khoros is a customer experience management tool that helps businesses monitor their social media engagement.
 It has omni-channel features so you can communicate with customers wherever they're most comfortable.
-Khoros has workflow and personalization tools which save your team time without sacrificing the quality of your customer service.
+Khoros has workflow and personalization tools that save your team time without sacrificing the quality of your customer service.

 If you want a simple, straightforward solution, Podium is a great option for SMB's looking to enhance customer experience.
 It features live chat which lets you nurture new visitors who come to your site.
 It also has feedback options to survey customers using NPS.

 Whatfix gives you more control over your customer-facing content and influences what information customers see and engage with.
-You can roll out site-wide corrections, update themes from a centralized location and alert customers whenever changes are made to your product or service.
+You can roll out site-wide corrections, update themes from a centralized location, and alert customers whenever changes are made to your product or service.
 And, Whatfix supports a variety of API's so you can integrate it with other tools you use daily.

 Create a Remarkable Customer Experience